GhostemaneUrs/hetiware/README.md

 ## Project Functionality

 The development of the table is highly innovative as it is a completely dynamic table that uses backend keys to automatically generate rows.
 This allows the frontend to generate the table with just a single code snippet in a matter of seconds.

-Currently, I am evaluating how to improve the table headers as the code was created several months ago.
-This particular table stands out for its excellent performance and flexibility.

-The table has been designed to adapt to various needs and situations.
-Its focus on automatically generating rows based on backend keys is one of the aspects I emphasize and take pride in.
-This approach enables greater efficiency and a smoother user experience.
-However, I am open to receiving feedback and suggestions to further enhance the code.

-In addition to functionality, I am also considering improvements in terms of table styles.
-While the main focus so far has been on performance and flexibility, I understand the importance of an attractive and cohesive visual presentation.

-I am willing to explore options to optimize and enhance the table styles, providing a more pleasant experience for users.

-I appreciate any feedback or comments you can provide regarding this part of the code.
-Your perspective and suggestions will be valuable in continuing to improve and refine the functionality and appearance of the table.

 ## Installation and running the Project

 - Required [Node.js](https://nodejs.org/) v10+.